- Phone number

 - Concessionary rates

-All major holidays and public holidays.
+I am not available at weekends or on public holidays including Easter and the period from 23rd December to the New Year.
 Other dates are varied and will be communicated when relevant.

 About me and my therapy practice

 As a counsellor, I work from the perspective that counselling is an opportunity to take time to identify and respond to the significant events, intepersonal relationships, changes, losses, social and work challenges and decision-making which can influence the quality of an individual's life.
 Some challenges have clear, if not necessarily easy, solutions.
 Other difficulties or suffering cannot be changed, e.g. in the experience of bereavement.
 What can be altered in many situations is the level of self-kindness or compassion which can be brought to suffering, as well as the capacity to identify support structures or support people to help in the management of such stressful times.

 I accept that life is made up of a range of experiences and events including positive experiences, challenges, change and the attendant upheavals and varied and difficult emotions which result from these experiences.
 Counselling provides the opportunity to identify and give considered attention to these varied emotions, and encourages looking at ways to bring compassionate understanding into our everyday lives.